colinbdclark/mfa-thesis/sections/04-lensing.md

 ## The Eye Lens

-In his book _Metaphors on Vision_, filmmaker Stan Brakhage describes a series of perceptual "exercises" in visionary seeing.
+In his book _Metaphors on Vision_ (and reprinted in _Essential Brakhage_), filmmaker Stan Brakhage describes a series of perceptual "exercises" in visionary seeing.
 They trace perceptual states that both Brakhage and his viewers can deploy while watching and making; lenses through which cinema and the world at large can be creatively bent and refracted.
 He describes these perceptual states obliquely:

 "Within this aura of non-shape, shapes reshape, and as long as the eye breathes them naturally, sponse and response equally unconscious, they continue their transformatory dance until one is involved purely with the innards of what one once knew only as outline...
 Willful attention, forced beyond the natural capacity for mental absorption, produces a willy-nilliness less memory-dominated... here one seems more practitioner than patient" (Brakhage 34).